person in black jacket and blue denim jeans holding black and white short coated dog

 The amount of time I save by hand feeding is remarkable.
 Feeding from a bowl often involves waiting for Jasper to calm down while I prepare his meal, a process that can take up to 30-45 minutes and that was a major reason for me wanting to go back to ditching the bowl again.

-#2 – Still Behaviors to Proof
+#2 – Still Behaviours to Proof

 Reflecting on the past few months, Jasper wasn’t ready to transition to bowl feeding.
-Despite my busy schedule, opting for a bowl led to increased anxiety and frustration at meal times, along with a decline in training and behavior.
+Despite my busy schedule, opting for a bowl led to increased anxiety and frustration at meal times, along with a decline in training and behaviour.

 To rebuild consistency, engagement, and calmness around food, we’re returning to hand feeding.